 Document/Record retention policies specify how long documents are retained, as well as how documents are securely disposed of.
 Document management procedures help organizations avoid legal consequences and financial loss from inadequate document management.

 To find documents, use keywords, filters, or metadata.
-Document management tools reduce time, and document research is simple and easy, unlike searching for the documents manually.
+Document management tools reduce time, and document research is simple and easy, unlike searching for documents manually.
 As a result of optimization, work is more productive, and information can be retrieved and used more easily.

 Monitor tools are used to keep track of, document usage, access logs, and workflow productivity to assess strengths and weaknesses.
-Documents flow information enables organizations to make changes to the processes used in managing documents to increase the rate at which the work is completed and reduce errors.
+Document flow information enables organizations to make changes to the processes used in managing documents to increase the rate at which the work is completed and reduce errors.

 The first benefit of on-premise workflows is that the data is localized.
 Businesses also enjoy full control over the documents because the documents are stored on company-owned servers.
 This configuration is best suited to companies that have strict data compliance standards or do not trust third-party providers.